KnowledgeForwardSolutions/DbC.Net/README.md

 # Performance Data

-X indicates that the parameter was supplied; blank indicates that the parameter was omitted.
+X indicates that the optional parameter was supplied; blank indicates that the parameter was omitted.

 | Method          | Value Type  | Message Template | Exception Factory |      Mean |    Median | Allocated |
 |:--------------- |:------------|:----------------:|:-----------------:|----------:|----------:|----------:|